zbobyuan/hsrm-fork-1/README.md

-This is Hsrminer neoscrypt fork by Justaminer, with 0% devfee, working API, -r and many new options!
+This is Hsrminer neoscrypt fork by JustAMiner, with new GPUs support, working API, and many new usefull ccminer-style options!

+Fork contains 1 minute per hour devfee.

 https://bitcointalk.org/index.php?topic=2765610.0

-Latest version: 25.02.2018
+Latest version: 01.03.2018

 Features:

-~    0% devfee

-     Version: 25.02.2018
+     Version: 01.03.2018

-~    Issue with GTX 970, 980 and 980 Ti fixed, 2+ GPUs should work now.
+~  Added support of Titan XP, Titan V, Titan X (Pascal), GTX 950, GTX 960 - try and feedback please.

+~  Now you can actually change intensity with -i option for --benchmark (before that due to original hsrminer issue, even if you were specify -i N, default intensity was used during benchmark).
+This let you tweak intensity and see results immediately with --benchmark.
+Use tools like GPU-Z or MSI Afterburner to watch gpu memory usage, high intesity also means high gpu memory usage.
+If you specify intensity below 8 - default values will be used.
+   In general, you don't need to tweak intensity, especially for GPUs like 1060,1070,1080 as default values are already fine tuned but you can try to tweak it for other GPU's.

+~  Added 1 minute per hour devfee.

      Version: 24.02.2018